ocsi0520/mjml-email-builder/docs/architecture.md

 In this case if the user executes a new F command, then we basically alter the history chain, and end up with the bottom graph, meaning we lost the D and E commands.

 This is a usual behaviour among those apps which provides history (i.e. vs code), but it's good to visualize this.

+### Views

+There was an another AC as to different [device views](../src/views.ts), namingly Desktop, Tablet and Mobile. \
+There used to be a toolbar, where the preview icons were present.
+At this stage of the project it was under remaking, therefore you can't see it at the moment. \
+However, the preview is still in the project, you can find it as [\<eb-preview>](../src/pillar/preview/eb-preview.ts).

+The concept is easy, we just create an iframe with the width associated to a device view, compile the AppState to html, and feed the iframe with the compiled html.

 ### Events